We

 slip.
 Suddenly, Kovack is overcome by another

-vision that it isn't very clear.
-As Michelle
+vision but it isn't very clear.
+However,

 into a red glass.
 Fearing it